1. Riders must accept full responsibility for their own ride and route

 9. Riders’ bikes must be in a roadworthy condition with fully-functioning brakes

-Bikes will be checked over at registration to check that they are in roadworthy condition with fully-functioning brakes.
+Bikes will be safety-checked by our mechanics at registration to make sure that they are in roadworthy condition with fully-functioning brakes.
+We reserve the right to refuse a ride to any entrant whose bike is deemed unsafe to ride.

 10. Riders must follow the Highway Code and observe all UK traffic laws while riding on road